“Now I’m wondering how to act”

 [AS] And now that the news has had a few days to sink in, how do you feel about it?

 [HA] Yeah, yeah, more than happy.
 But now I’m wondering how to act.
-Because many the people watching me so I should act very fortunate, responsible or something.
+Because many people are watching me so I should act very fortunate, responsible or something.

 [AS] Suddenly you have to be very grown up, perhaps.